Thèmes principaux

 Contenu

-This brief examines Canadian response teams’ process of decision-making during major, critical, and public order events.
-It explores the different factors that influence how police commanders approach their work and demystifies this work and how it is organized and operationalized.
+This brief examines Canadian police incident command response teams’ process of decision-making during major, critical, and public order events.
+It explores the different factors that influence how police Incident Commanders (ICs) approach their work, and demystifies this work and how it is organized and operationalized.

 The chapters in this book detail:

-• How these models relate to those in other countries;
+• How incident command models in Canada relate to those in other countries.

-• Overviews of the training and responsibilities for different command types;
+• Overviews of the training and responsibilities for different incident command types.

-• First-hand accounts into how commanders approach their work and feel about the decisions they have to make.
+• First-hand accounts of how ICs approach their work and feel about the decisions they have to make.

 Informations bibliographiques

-avril 2025, SpringerBriefs in Criminology, SpringerBriefs in Policing, Anglais
+avril 2025, env.
+68 Pages, SpringerBriefs in Criminology, SpringerBriefs in Policing, Anglais

 Springer International Publishing